UpworkTasks/BlockchainMLM/README.md

 - Inactive referrals multiply your profit
 - All transactions are direct between participants
 - Annual recurring profit potential

+## Technical Implementation Notes

+1. **User Data Storage**:

+   - All user data is stored on the blockchain
+   - Uses mappings and structs for efficient data access
+   - Maintains an array of all registered users for system-wide operations

+2. **Events**:

+   - `Registration`: Emitted when a new user registers
+   - `LevelPurchased`: Emitted when a user buys a new level
+   - `ReferralAdded`: Emitted when a user is added as someone's referral
+   - `PaymentReceived`: Emitted when a user receives a payment

+3. **Security Measures**:

+   - Function modifiers ensure only eligible users can perform certain actions
+   - Input validation prevents incorrect payment amounts
+   - Sequential level purchases prevent skipping levels

+4. **Deterministic Algorithms**:
+   - All placement and payment algorithms are deterministic
+   - No random elements ensure predictability and fairness
+   - Network growth follows mathematical progression (3^n at each level)

 ## Getting Started